Inkluderande idrott för alla - mot likvärdiga villkor i Sveriges största folkrörelse

 With a norm-critical approach consisting of a qualitative method, the project investigates opportunities and barriers towards equal conditions.
 The aim is to reach a deeper understanding of how active national representatives at national level perceive and understand inclusion and how they operate in practice to enable a change towards equality in sport.
 The project describes, analyzes and compares how seven Special Sports Associations understand inclusion in relation to disability, sport and gender.
 The project thus contributes significant knowledge with relevance to and anchored in the UN Convention on rights for people with disabilities and the sport's own governance document, Sport wants.

-What does inclusion mean?
+Questions What does inclusion mean?
 How is it implemented in practice and who is it for?